 It is the KPI that has the greatest impact on customer satisfaction.

-In this way, RPA helps you retain your customers and address their needs before they hang up on your site.
+This way, RPA helps you retain your customers and address their needs before they hang up on your site.

 Advantages of this approach: